 It is generally warm and wet here, averaging about 26-27 degrees Celsius, while the coastal areas and beach destinations can hover around the 28-30 degree mark year-round.
 An exemption to this rule are the mountainous regions in Baguio or Sagada, which are colder than the lowland areas.

 An umbrella, raincoat, and waterproof boots can be useful considering how it averages about 19 typhoons on an annual basis.
-The hot seasons happen around March to May, while wet season begins from June to November, and it gets slightly cooler from December to February.
+The hot seasons happen from March to May, while the wet season begins from June to November, and it gets slightly cooler from December to February.

 If I were to have a single complaint about living here, it would have to be the traffic.
 But after a while, people just get used to it and leave the house a little earlier (sometimes up to an hour or so).

 On the bright side, no one’s going to argue with you, if say, you’re late because traffic was bad.